All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So download Verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz Now, wherever you get your podcasts.

-All right, glad you're with us.
+Frank, glad you're with us.

 Write down our toll-free telephone number.

-You want to be a part of this extravaganza podcast.
+You want to be a part of this extravaganza.

 Two big stories we are following today.

-It is election day, Senate runoff day in the great state of Georgia.
+It is Election Day, Senate runoff day in the great state of Georgia.

-Um in my head, I'm looking at a million votes needed today, election day, day of voting, to make up for a lot of the early votes, as all the analysis that I've looked of what we'd learned about early votes, where they came from, likely Democrat, likely Republican votes, Republicans, you know, pattern holding, they are behind with early voting.
+Between the different estimates that are out there, in my head, I'm looking at a million votes needed today, Election Day, day of voting, to make up for a lot of the early votes, as all the analysis that I've looked of what we learned about early votes, where they came from, likely Democrat, likely Republican votes, Republicans, you know, pattern holding.

 Same with the governor, just pathetic, but that does not take away the urgency that I want to instill in the minds of the people in Georgia here.